VictorRodriguezIronhack/reto_web/README.md

 #### Server
 - Run `npm i` on the directory.
-- Create an `.env` with de port and local domain.
+- Create an `.env` file with de port and local domain.
 - Run `npm run dev` command.

 #### Client